lohithc010/globetrotter/backend/README.md

 - `scripts/seed.js`: Database seeding script

 The `vercel.json` file includes an environment variable `DB_SSL: "true"` to ensure SSL is enabled during deployment.

+## CORS Configuration

+The application is configured to handle Cross-Origin Resource Sharing (CORS) in the following ways:

+1. **Express CORS Middleware**:
+   - The server uses the `cors` package to handle CORS requests
+   - It accepts requests from all origins (`*`) if no `FRONTEND_URL` is specified
+   - If `FRONTEND_URL` is set, it will only accept requests from that URL and localhost

+2. **Vercel.json Headers**:
+   - CORS headers are also set in the `vercel.json` file to ensure they are properly applied in the Vercel environment
+   - This provides a fallback in case the Express middleware doesn't handle all cases

+3. **OPTIONS Preflight Handling**:
+   - A specific handler for OPTIONS requests ensures preflight requests are properly handled

+If you're experiencing CORS issues:
+- Make sure your frontend is making requests to the correct backend URL
+- Set the `FRONTEND_URL` environment variable in your Vercel project to match your frontend's URL
+- Check that your frontend includes the proper headers in its requests

 ## Deployment Steps